Mar 30, 2020 HVAC Industry Loses Forrest Fencl, Ultraviolet Treatment Pioneer

 “Forrest was a tremendous leader, great friend and mentor to me and so many others,” says Dan Jones, president and co-founder of UV Resources.
 “He was a man of exceptional character and integrity who would do what was right and courageous no matter the pressures to do otherwise.
 Forrest will be sorely missed by everyone who knew him.”

 According to Jones, Mr. Fencl’s work around coil irradiation led to optimized UV-C effectiveness in the hostile cold and fast-moving air of HVAC&R systems.
-Mr. Fencl founded two companies that specialize in the development and application of UV-C energy to disinfect air, surfaces and other applications related to HVAC&R equipment.
-He served as president and CEO of Steril-Aire from 1995 to 2002, and CEO of UV Resources from 2005 to 2015, following a distinguished 25-year career at Farr Company (now the Camfil Group).
+To capitalize on his UV-C technological discoveries and industry patents, Mr. Fencl founded two companies that specialize in the development and application of UV-C energy to disinfect airstreams, surfaces, and liquids related to HVAC&R equipment.
+He served as president and CEO of Steril-Aire from 1995 to 2002, and CEO of UV Resources from 2005 to 2015, following a distinguished 25-year R&D and engineering career at Farr Company (now the Camfil Group).